cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

   // set VSCtoH mapping
   VSCtoH[vscId] = getCurrentHeight() + 1

-  // meter is an int64 with units of [% voting power] meter = getSlashGasMeter()
+  // meter is an int representing units of voting power meter = getJailMeter()

-  // Handle slash packets while a strictly positive amount of gas remains while meter > 0 {
+  // Handle slash packets while a strictly positive amount of voting power remains in jail meter while meter > 0 {
     // Remove next slash packet from queue to be handled nextSlashPacket = getPendingSlashPackets().Pop()
-    // Get necessary gas to handle slash packet (voting power % of to-be-jailed validator) gas = getGas(nextSlashPacket)
-    // Consume appropriate slash gas for packet (even if meter goes negative) meter -= gas
     // Handle packet as defined below
     handleSlashPacket(nextSlashPacket)
-  }
+    // Consume appropriate voting power for validator in packet (even if meter goes negative) meter -= getVotingPower(nextSlashPacket.Validator) }

-  // Replenish slash meter every SlashMeterReplenishPeriod, an on-chain param if getCurrentBlockTime() > getLastSlashMeterReplenishTime() + getSlashMeterReplenishPeriod() {
+  // Replenish jail meter every JailMeterReplenishPeriod, an on-chain param if getCurrentBlockTime() > getLastJailMeterReplenishTime() + getJailMeterReplenishPeriod() {
-    // Get slash gas allowance per replenish period from on-chain param, units of [% voting power] sga = getSlashGasAllowance()
+    // Get voting power jailing allowance per replenish period from on-chain param, units of voting power jailAllowance = getJailAllowance()
-    // Replenish gas up to gas allowance per period.
+    // Replenish voting power up to allowance per period.
 That is, if meter was negative
-    // before being replenished, it'll gain some additional gas.
+    // before being replenished, it'll gain some additional voting power.
 However, if the meter
-    // was 0 or positive in value, it'll be replenished only up to it's allowance for the period. meter += sga
+    // was 0 or positive in value, it'll be replenished only up to it's allowance for the period. meter += jailAllowance
-    if meter > sga {
+    if meter > jailAllowance {
-      meter = sga
+      meter = jailAllowance
     }
-    setLastSlashMeterReplenishTime(getCurrentBlockTime())
+    setLastJailMeterReplenishTime(getCurrentBlockTime())
   }
 }
 ```